-Americas (USA, Canada, and Latin America): This segment includes both company-operated and licensed stores.
-It’s the biggest and most mature business segment.
+- Americas (U.S., Canada, and Latin America): This segment includes both company-operated and licensed stores.
+It’s the biggest and most mature business segment;

-CAP & EMEA: CAP stands for China & Asia Pacific, while EMEA stands for Europe, Middle East, and Africa.
-Bothe the segments include company-operated and licensed stores, but these operations are in several levels of development.
+- CAP & EMEA: CAP stands for China & Asia Pacific, while EMEA stands for Europe, Middle East, and Africa.
+Both the segments include company-operated and licensed stores, but these operations are in several levels of development;

 - Others: 14% of the total revenue comes from royalty & licensing, selling beverage-related ingredients, server ware, and ready-to-drink beverages.

 There is no customer segmentation in Starbucks’ business model.
-Anyone who wants high-quality coffee is part of Starbucks’ customer segments.
+Anyone who wants high-quality coffee is part of Starbucks’ customer segment.
 In other words, the mass market.

 - Brand: Starbucks has a powerful and awarded brand, seen as a synonym of quality.

-Coffee shops, grocery stores, retailers, Starbuck card, customer service, Starbucks app, and social media.
+Coffee shops, grocery stores, retailers, Starbucks cards, customer service, Starbucks apps, and social media.